lois-lee/IDD-Fa18-Lab1/README.md

 There are batteries that you add in.
 There are capacitors within the system.

 **d.
 Is information stored in your device?
 Where?
 How?**
-Yes, in a separate board.
+Yes, in a separate board with memory.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.
 The point where the batteries hooked up to the actual device.